 This is why audiophiles pull speakers 3-6 feet out from the wall—partway into their room.
 Otherwise, if speakers are against the wall, like almost everyone has them, the rear reflections bounce back so quickly that our brains can’t distinguish between them and the front projections.

-Soundstage depth can also be created through passive rear vents like those used by Sonus Faber, another hifi brand, which is pictured below:
+Soundstage depth can also be increased through well-designed rear vents like those used by Sonus Faber, another hifi brand, which is pictured below:

 To get a powered rear driver from Sonus Faber, you're paying $120K for their Aida: